Stanhoe Parish Council

 Stanhoe’s Parish Councillors work hard to make Stanhoe a good place to live.
 Read on down to find out more about their responsibilities and what they have done for Stanhoe recently.

-Use the menu on the left to view the minutes of Parish Council meetings.
-Because the minutes need to be approved before publication, the most recent minutes shown here refer to the last meeting but one.
+Use the menu on the left to view the minutes and agendas of Parish Council meetings.

 Parish Council upcoming meetings